Managing Listeria in Care and Healthcare Settings

 In a healthcare setting, no room is truly sealed.
 Kitchens, wards, treatment rooms, and corridors are all connected by the constant flow of people and equipment.
 If Listeria finds a foothold in a ward kitchenette or a shared bathroom, it doesn’t stay there.
 It hitches a ride.

-One of the greatest challenges in environmental control is the biofilm.
+One of the greatest challenges in the control of Listeria is the biofilm.
 Think of a biofilm as a shield for bacteria.
 It’s a thin, sticky layer that attaches to surfaces, protecting the Listeria underneath from standard wipes and light cleaning.
+Once established in a crack or a drain, a biofilm allows the pathogen to repeatedly re-contaminate the area.
+You might clean the surface, but the bacteria underneath survive and quickly spread again.

 Join 950,000+ learners